alwdani25/alwdani25.github.io/README.md

-This is a stupid jokr.
+This is a stupid joke.